plaborie/cpoptimizer/how_to/model/classical_scheduling_problems/flow_shop_earliness_tardiness/README.md

 NW = sum( W[i] * sum(D[i,j] : j in [1..M]) : i in [1..N])
 ```

+The results of the CP Optimizer automatic search on these problems are reported in [2].

 [1] T. Morton, D. Pentico. _Heuristic Scheduling Systems_.
 Wiley (1993)

+[2] P. Laborie. _IBM ILOG CP Optimizer for Detailed Scheduling Illustrated on Three Problems_.
+Proc.
+6th International Conference on Integration of AI and OR Techniques in Constraint Programming for Combinatorial Optimization Problems (CPAIOR 2009)

 ## CP Optimizer formulation